 Sustainability is a concept based on the idea that humans can meet our needs adequately without compromising the ability of future generations to do the same.
-This article brings you 40 sustainability facts that show how far the world has come on its quest for sustainability.
+This article brings you 39 sustainability facts that show how far the world has come in its quest for sustainability.

 Sustainability stands on three pillars; the social, economic, and environmental pillars.
 Besides improved human capacity, sustainability concerns protecting the ecosystem, climate change, and conservation of biodiversity.

 #1 - 4 billion people did not benefit from any form of social protection in 20161

 Humans are the most critical variable on the planet when it comes to sustainability, as we manage other resources.
 Robust social protection systems are essential for mitigating the effects and preventing many people from falling into poverty.
 Sustainability begins when people, regardless of where they are, can access opportunity, knowledge, and skills to improve their living standards.